-Texas Man Pleads Guilty for His Role as Executive National Marketing Director in Operating Sham Medical Reimbursement Account Program
+Texas Man Sentenced to 12 Months and 1 Day for His Role as Executive National Marketing Director in Operating Sham Medical Reimbursement Account Program

-NEW ORLEANS - U.S. Attorney Duane A. Evans announced that JOSEPH ANTHONY BORINO, age 64, a resident of Spring Hill, Texas, pleaded guilty on July 8, 2021 before United States District Judge Wendy B. Vitter to Count One of a one-count Superseding Bill of Information charging him with misprision of a felony, namely, wire fraud, in violation of 18 U.S.C. § 4.
+NEW ORLEANS - U.S. Attorney Duane A. Evans announced that JOSEPH ANTHONY BORINO, age 65, a resident of Spring Hill, Texas, was sentenced on November 1, 2022 to 12 months and 1 day in prison by United States District Judge Wendy B. Vitter after previously pleading guilty to a one-count superseding bill of information charging him with misprision of a felony, namely, wire fraud, in violation of 18 U.S.C. § 4, for his role in a wide-ranging scheme that defrauded thousands of individuals and companies across the United States.
+Judge Vitter also sentenced BORINO to one (1) year of supervised release after his release from prison and ordered that he pay a \$100 mandatory special assessment fee.
+Judge Vitter scheduled a restitution hearing for February 13, 2023 at 10:00 am.

-According to court documents, The Total Financial Group (TTFG) was a Louisiana business incorporated by Denis and Donna Joachim with the Louisiana Secretary of State on or about January 6, 2005, TTFG was most recently located at 406 N. Florida Street, Covington, Louisiana.
-TTFG had at least 13 employees and 56 independent sales agents.
-BORINO, employed with TTFG since 2012, Director for served as the National Executive Marketing TTFG.
-In that capacity.
-BORINO supervised. trained. and instructed TTFG's regional sales personnel.
-BORINO primarily handled issues agents, prospective clients, and enrolled clients encountered.
+According to court documents, The Total Financial Group (TTFG) was a Louisiana business incorporated by Denis and Donna Joachim with the Louisiana Secretary of State on about January 6, 2005.
+TTFG was most recently located in Covington, Louisiana and had at least 13 employees and 56 independent sales agents.
+BORINO, employed with TTFG since 2012, served as its National Executive Marketing Director.
+In that capacity, BORINO supervised, trained, and instructed TTFG's regional sales personnel.
+BORINO primarily handled and resolved issues that agents, prospective clients, and enrolled clients encountered.

-TTFG and its owners, with BORINO and others, created and marketed a Medical Reimbursement Account program called "Classic 105."
-Classic 105 claimed to be a multiple employer welfare arrangement that was marketed to employers as a supplemental benefits plan for their employees to reimburse them for medical expenses such as co-pays and deductibles.
-All participants in Classic 105 were required to have a primary health insurance plan unrelated to and in addition to Classic 105.
+TTFG and its owners, along with BORINO and others, created and marketed a Medical Reimbursement Account program called "Classic 105."
+Classic 105 claimed to be a multiple employer welfare arrangement that was marketed to employers as a supplemental benefits plan to reimburse their employees for medical expenses such as co-pays and deductibles.
+Participants in Classic 105 were required to have a primary health insurance plan unrelated to and in addition to Classic 105.
 Classic 105 claimed to be comprised of several components: a tax-exempt contribution of between \$1,000 and \$1,600 per month made by an employee (which reduced the employee's taxable income), a loan from a lender back to the employee to make up for the contribution, an insurance policy payable to the lender at the employee's death to repay the loan, and fees paid by the employee and the employer directly to TTFG.
-TTFG told prospective employer-clients that participants would never have to make out-of-pocket payments to repay the loan and that as a result of the tax savings, most participants would receive an increase in their net take home pay.
+TTFG told prospective employer-clients that participants would never have to make out-of-pocket payments to repay the loan and that as a result of the tax sayings, most participants would receive an increase in their net take home pay.
 TTFG's marketing program told prospective employer-clients that the contributions would be stored in a unique account for each employeeparticipant and that any money not used by the end of each calendar year would revert to TTFG.
 TTFG also charged employee-participants a fee of between \$150 and \$250 per month and the employer a fee of five percent of each employee's contribution amount.
 At its peak, over 350 employer-clients and 4,400 employee-participants nationwide were enrolled in TTFG's Classic 105 program.